blockchain-audit/liquity-model/README.md

 - **Stability Pool**: Deposits, withdrawals, and liquidation handling
 - **Redemptions**: Converting BOLD back to collateral
 - **Visualizations**: Charts showing system state over time
+- **Thorough Documentation**: Detailed explanations of core protocol concepts
+- **Economic Mechanism Explanations**: Each function is documented with its economic purpose and how it contributes to protocol stability
+- **User-Centric Documentation**: Explains why users would call different functions and their expected outcomes

 ## Limitations